Dennis-Walubengo/LoginSignupSql/README.md

 5. Edit notes
 6. Delete notes

-The app is implemented using SQLite database and is hoted locally on you mobile phone once installed.
+The app is implemented using SQLite database and is hosted locally on you mobile phone once installed.